 Job Role of IT Project Manager

-An Information Technology (IT) project manager coordinates and manages the planning, resourcing, development, testing, and deployment for an information technology project.
+An Information Technology (IT) project manager coordinates and manages the planning, resourcing, development, testing, and deployment of an information technology project.

-For this reason, the manager of such a project is expected to not just have technical proficiency, but also have good communication skills, in order to have the scope and goal communicated and discussed with non-technical stakeholders easily.
+For this reason, the manager of such a project is expected not just to have technical proficiency but also to have good communication skills in order to have the scope and goal communicated and discussed with non-technical stakeholders easily.

 According to PayScale, a typical IT project manager makes an average of $88,000, with dedicated IT companies like IBM and Accenture averaging over $100,000.

-A typical job as IT Project Manager requires a 4 year engineering degree, however, companies like Google, Tesla and many others no longer mandate college degrees and prefer experience as a better proof of skill.
+A typical job as IT Project Manager requires a 4-year engineering degree.
+However, companies like Google, Tesla, and many others no longer mandate college degrees and prefer experience as better proof of skill.
 You can learn more about IT Project Management here.

 Top 10 Skills Required From IT Managers to Succeed in 2021

-While some companies may not require an IT degree such as a 4 year computer science degree, they do require the alternative IT experience that proves the capacity of the manager.
+While some companies may not require an IT degree, such as a 4-year computer science degree, they do require alternative IT experience that proves the capacity of the manager.

-Whether it is an IT project manager or any other team lead from any department, ensuring compliance to company culture is a key commonality for any leader.
+Whether it is an IT project manager or any other team lead from any department of IT consulting firm, ensuring compliance with company culture is a key commonality for any leader.
 This includes work hours and flexibilities, outcome/output focus, professionalism and communication standards, role and reach of customer centricity, etc.